dikology/dikology.github.io/src/pages/posts/Dashboard prototype in figma.md

 draft: true
 category: tech
 ---

-# Turning a Metabase Dashboard into a Figma Prototyping Tool

 ## The Problem

 It all started with a challenge: how to align on dashboard definitions with stakeholders before jumping into Metabase, ensuring everyone agrees on the desired outcome.
 As a data analyst myself, I was working with Metabase dashboards daily.
 I thought, “What if I could replicate these dashboards in a way that anyone could prototype them quickly?”
 That’s when I turned to Figma.